 International discovery, on the other hand, is a more formal request, typically voiced out by the vendor when they need to collect extra data around the product specs, deliverables, and other business requirements.

-Formal discovery sessions are the cornerstone to the successful delivery of managed projects — scoped, end-to-end outsourcing engagements with a set list of deliverables.
+Formal discovery sessions are the cornerstone to the successful delivery of Fixed-price Projects — scoped, end-to-end outsourcing engagements with a set list of deliverables.

 The formal discovery process relies on structured business analysis activities such as: